Klbgr/EzStudies-Flutter/README.md

 ## Download

-You can either download the files in the [Releases](https://github.com/Klbgr/EzStudies-Flutter/releases) section, or use the [online installer](https://ezstudies.alwaysdata.net/install).
+You can download the application in the [Releases](https://github.com/Klbgr/EzStudies-Flutter/releases) section.

 The Web version is available at [this address](https://ezstudies.alwaysdata.net/).